ameisner/lsst_decam_recipe/README.md

 ## recipe for running the LSST ap_pipe pipeline on example DECam data from the HITS survey
 ### February 2022

-This tutorial presumes that you have v19_0_0 of the LSST science pipelines installed.
+This tutorial presumes that you have v19_0_0 of the LSST science pipelines installed. v19_0_0 is a so-called Gen2 version of the LSST pipeline.

 Download the raw DECam science images, flats, biases and Pan-STARRS reference catalogs from the ``ap_verify_hits2015`` repository using: